ahmetzumber/frontend-works/README.md

+## Description

+Working of frontend BEM methodologies and design architecture with current technologies like React, Sass on this repository

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).